-Kellogg is less convinced, however.
+Toyama is less convinced, however.
 “Consider a problem like income inequality.
 Plenty of solutions exist in theory: An obvious one is progressive taxes combined with redistributive policies, for example.
-But, knowing what the solution is doesn't get us any closer to a real solution because not everyone believes there is a problem,” Kellogg says.
+But, knowing what the solution is doesn't get us any closer to a real solution because not everyone believes there is a problem,” Toyama says.
 “Or, among those who agree there is a problem, not everyone agrees about the solution.
 Or, among those who agree on a solution, not everyone agrees about who should be taxed more and who should be given more.
 These are fundamental differences of opinion, based on deeply held values and desires.”

-Kellogg explains that the problem is not that we do not know what the solution is; the problem is that as a society, we do not want to implement the solution.
-Kellogg believes that if games can be applied to change people's values and desires, it would only be in some marginal ways, but not in a way that would really address global issues.
+Toyama explains that the problem is not that we do not know what the solution is; the problem is that as a society, we do not want to implement the solution.
+Toyama believes that if games can be applied to change people's values and desires, it would only be in some marginal ways, but not in a way that would really address global issues.
 “The very premise of a game is that you don't have to play if you don't want to.
 Well, why would I want to play a game that I know will change the values I hold dear?” he asks.
 “Games can't change deep values and desires, because people are attached to their values and desires, and so won't play games that change them.”

 He challenges developers and advocates like McGonigal to design a game that reduces political polarisation in the United States if they truly believe games can be used in this way.
 “For a game to be effective, it must be one that people want to play.
 Game proponents can't escape their claims by saying, ‘The game does what it's supposed to do, but no one wants to play it’,” he says.

-For Kellogg the second major problem is that the real world is not a game.
+For Toyama the second major problem is that the real world is not a game.
 “McGonigal herself titled her first book, Reality Is Broken, by which she meant, reality isn't a game,” he says.
 “But if reality isn't a game, then teaching a generation of people to solve problems only in gamified contexts is like preparing for the Tour de France without ever taking off the training wheels.”